morristech/OMG-Ubuntu-Android/README.md

 If these libraries throw any errors, please make sure the OMG!
 Ubuntu! project and the libraries are built with at least Android 4.0+ and Java 1.6+.

-The app additionally requires a configuration.xml file that contains query parameters and base urls necessary for the app to function.
-Please direct enquiries to your local app developer.
+The app also requires a configuration.xml file that contains query parameters and base urls necessary for the app to function.
+Please direct enquiries to your local app developer and/or have a look at the GitHub wiki for more information.